 Skip to main content.

-Lazy Summer
+Summer

 Laundry

-Wait till that full load of laundry.
+Wait till you have a full load of laundry.

 Unplug and give your appliances a rest.

 Did you know that your TV, your home office equipment, your kitchen appliances, you name it, are all using power, even when they’re turned off or not being used?
-This summer, cut down on that wasted energy and try getting in the habit of unplugging between uses.
+This summer, cut down on wasted energy and try getting in the habit of unplugging between uses.

 Don’t make your chargers work overtime.